 Alice in Wonderland Syndrome: Why the World Feels Distorted

 Alice in Wonderland Syndrome is considered a rare neurological condition.
-While transient perceptual changes can occur in healthy people, especially children with fevers, a formal diagnosis of AIWS is uncommon and often points to an underlying neurological cause.
+While transient perceptual changes can occur in healthy people, especially children with fevers.
+AIWS is not a standalone formal diagnosis but a descriptive neurological syndrome that typically occurs secondary to an underlying condition such as migraine, epilepsy, infection, or structural brain disease.

 What are the key symptoms of AIWS?